metisvela/sailtrack-ground/DEVELOPER.md

+> **Note**
+>
+> Since SailTrack Ground is almost an exact copy of [SailTrack Core](https://github.com/metis-vela-unipd/sailtrack-core), you can start from the SailTrack Core [Developer's Guide](https://github.com/metis-vela-unipd/sailtrack-core/blob/main/DEVELOPER.md).

 # Developer's Guide
 This guide is intended to introduce new developers to all the aspects needed to contribute to SailTrack Ground.
 If you haven't already, read the [documentation repository](https://github.com/metis-vela-unipd/sailtrack-docs) carefully to familiarize yourself with the SailTrack project and its components.
 In this guide, we will assume that you're already familiar with the overall behavior of the system.

-> **Note**
->
-> Since SailTrack Ground is almost an exact copy of [SailTrack Core](https://github.com/metis-vela-unipd/sailtrack-core), you can refer to SailTrack Core [Developer's Guide](https://github.com/metis-vela-unipd/sailtrack-core/blob/main/DEVELOPER.md) first.

 ## Overview
 SailTrack Ground is almost an exact copy of [SailTrack Core](https://github.com/metis-vela-unipd/sailtrack-core).